tldr-pages/tldr/pages/linux/cpufreq-aperf.md

 `sudo cpufreq-aperf -c {{1}}`

-- Start calculating with a 3 seconds refresh interval for all CPU cores:
+- Start calculating with a 3 second refresh interval for all CPU cores:

 `sudo cpufreq-aperf -i {{3}}`